-France vs Nambia referee: Who is Rugby World Cup official Matthew Carley
+Italy vs Wales referee: Who is Six Nations official Matthew Carley?

 The 38-year-old travelled to the 2019 World Cup as an assistant referee, operating as a touch judge throughout the tournament, and was also the reserve referee if injury or illness prevented one of those selected to take the whistle from officiating.

-He is one of three debutants who stepped up to the refereing panel for this year’s World Cup, and one of four English referees in France.
-He made headlines during his first game of the tournament, with many feeling he was too lenient by not dishing out yellow cards to Wales despite repeated infringements during their narrow win over Fiji.
+He was one of three debutants who stepped up to the refereeing panel for the 2023 World Cup, and one of four English referees in France.

-Which games is Matthew Carley refereeing at the 2023 Rugby World Cup?

 Referee: Matthew Carley (Eng)